harisappidi/DineSmart-Chatbot/README.md

 DineSmart is an innovative AI-powered chatbot designed to simplify the process of finding the perfect restaurant.
 This project leverages Google Vertex AI and Google Maps API to provide users with personalized and real-time restaurant recommendations based on their specific preferences for cuisine and location.
 The application is deployed on Google Cloud Platform (GCP).

-Here is the link to access the application: https://dinesmart-3bij6bnbhq-uc.a.run.app

 ## Features

 - **Restaurant Search**: Find restaurants based on specific cuisine and location.